It’s been about three years since I quit my corporate job and started my online coaching business, My Client Strategy.

 It also ensures that my operational and marketing activities align with the ‘big picture’ goals I want to achieve for my business.

-So, I find a goal setting and planning rhythm helps me stay accountable to myself and my goals.
+So, I find a goal-setting and planning rhythm helps me stay accountable to myself and my goals.

-I recommend taking time out every quarter to plan your next 90 days of marketing and business activities to have clarity and direction about what you’re trying to achieve and how you’re going to get there.
+This will give you clarity and direction about what you’re trying to achieve and how you’re going to get there.

 RELATED: How to write a marketing plan for a service-based small business